qeuvl/qeuvl/README.md

 # About me
 My handle for most sites is qeuvl, but for an actual name, you can *call* me Josiah.

-I would say I'm terrible at coding, which is true.
-I don't *really know* how to properly use programming languages.
-But I kinda know vanilla HTML/CSS, so there's that.
+Note that I am currently awful at coding.
+I only know very basic vanilla HTML/CSS.

 I also play video games.
 They're pretty fun&#8482;.